Lagardère Group: Arnaud Lagardère and the group's refocus on media

 In 1994, Hachette Livre launched the first multimedia encyclopedia, Axis.
 Also in 1994, Matra Hachette Multimedia presented EPSIS, the first image-substitution process for advertising.
 In 1998, Hachette Multimedia was born of the consolidation of the multimedia division of Hachette Livre and Grolier Interactive (online educational services).
 A strategic agreement signed in 2000 by Lagardère and Deutsche Telekom to provide Internet service led to the merger of T-Online and Club-Internet.

 In 1995, Hachette acquired UCS, Canada's leading newsstand chain, and became the third largest operator in the international retail press trade.
 In 1996, Hachette Livre acquired the Hatier Group.
 In 1997, Hachette Livre won a string of literary prizes, including the Prix Goncourt and the Prix de l'Académie française with La Bataille (The Battle) by Patrick Rambaud (Grasset).
 That same year, Europe 1 and Club-Internet launched Europe Info.
 In 2000, Hachette Distribution Services created Relay, an international brand specializing in selling media products at public points of sale.
 That same year, Lagardère and Canal+ got into digital television.
 In 2001, Lagardère acquired the Virgin Stores brand and Virgin Megastore in France.
-Hachette Filipacchi Médias has continued its growth by taking a 42% stake in the Marie-Claire Group.
+Hachette Filipacchi Médias has continued its growth by taking a 42% stake in the Marie Claire Group.

 From a conglomerate to a media-diversified group

 With the death of Jean-Luc Lagardère on March 14, 2003, Arnaud Lagardère was appointed General Partner of Lagardère SCA.
 That same year, Lagardère sold off its interest in Renault as well as its automotive engineering business.
-In 2004, the Group acquired Vivendi Universal Publishing.
+In 2004, the Group acquired Editis.
 After antitrust review, Lagardère kept 40% of the company, including the imprints Larousse, Dalloz, Dunod, Nathan, Armand Colin and Sedes, as well as the Spanish division Grupo Anaya.
-The remainder was sold in 2004 under the name of Editis.
+The remainder was sold to Wendel.
 Lagardère took advantage of the growth of TNT to launch the youth channel Gulli in partnership with France Télévisions.

 In 2006, Arnaud Lagardère created Lagardère Sports, a new subsidiary of the Group specializing in sports economics and sporting rights.
 Lagardère also became the new franchisee of the Croix-Catelan (Bois de Boulogne, Paris) and the Rue Eblé sports and recreation sites, for a twenty-year period.
 On May 31, 2010, Lagardère Sports changed its name and became Lagardère Unlimited, a new branch of the group specializing in the sport industry and entertainment.

 On July 8, 2015, Lagardère Services was renamed Lagardère Travel Retail.
 On September 15 of that year, agencies of the Lagardère Group announced that they were being renamed under a common corporate brand: Lagardère Sports and Entertainment.
 This new brand would replace the brand of Lagardère Unlimited as one of the four divisions of the Lagardère Group.
 In addition, all sports marketing agencies within this division, including Sportfive, World Sport Group, IEC in Sports, Sports Marketing and Management and Lagardère Unlimited Inc., would be unified under a single commercial brand, Lagardère Sports, with all entertainment businesses under the brand Lagardère Live Entertainment.